 If you haven’t already been in the position where your toddler is cranky after daycare, then you will be.
 It is as certain as death and taxes!
 But what is the reason why they are so cranky?
 And what can you do about it?

-In this post, I take a look at the most common reasons why your toddler is cranky after daycare.
+In this post, I look at the most common reasons why your toddler is cranky after daycare.

-You are no doubt aware that when your toddler has a problem, getting the reason why is like dealing with an emotionally unstable international spy.
+You are undoubtedly aware that when your toddler has a problem, getting the reason is like dealing with an emotionally unstable international spy.

-You can try and ask the question in many different ways, but you are not going to get the answer.
+You can try and ask the question in many different ways, but you will not get the answer.
 Sure, you may get AN answer, but it will not be what you need to hear.

 Here are the 7 most common reasons: